ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 ```

 The `cmake_minimum_required` command at the first line tells CMake that the
-project wants it to be at least version 3.5.
-This is a very old version because
+project requires at least version 3.5.
+This is an old version because
 your Matrix project is not using any new commands or options from CMake.
 `cmake_minimum_required` is required, as it helps diagnose version
 mismatches.